 | More than 12 years | 6 months |

-The standard working hours in Finland is eight hours a day and 40 hours a week.
+The standard working hours in Finland are eight hours a day and 40 hours a week.

 The maximum amount of working time, including overtime, cannot exceed 48 hours per week, over a period of four months.
 For daily overtime (over eight hours per day), the first two overtime hours of a working day must be compensated with the regular wage plus 50%; the additional will be the regular wage plus 100%.